Fisher Identifiability Analysis of Longitudinal Vehicle Dynamics: Conclusion

 \section{Conclusion}

 This paper presents two key contributions.
-These include (i) simple analytic derivations of the Fisher information matrix associated with estimating vehicle mass, drag, and rolling resistance coefficient parameters from a longitudinal vehicle dynamics model, and (ii) a series of Monte Carlo simulation studies which illustrate the relationships between terrain variability and longitudinal chassis parameter identifiability.
+These include (i) theoretical insights into the dynamics of chassis parameter identifiability, and (ii) two studies which illustrate the relationships between terrain variability, velocity, and propulsion force and longitudinal chassis parameter identifiability.

-Our objective in obtaining analytic velocity sensitivity expressions is to glean insights about which chassis parameters and signals imposed the greatest impact on chassis parameter identifiability.
-Despite several necessary approximations, these expressions are simply too cumbersome to accommodate this objective.
-However, our analytic expressions possess an impressive degree of accuracy relative to sensitivity signals obtained numerically.
-We demonstrate this finding using simulations and experimental validation.
-We observe the greatest accuracy when a limited range of velocities are present in the drive cycle.
-Additionally, our results indicate the analytic expressions can compute estimation error bounds far faster than numeric approximations which require the longitudinal dynamics model to be solved numerically as a nonlinear ordinary differential equation.
-Perhaps this computational speed will provide the greatest utility if such analytic expressions are incorporated into real-time longitudinal chassis parameter estimation applications.